vexparadox/MUDEnet/README.md

 * Improve the DataStream to handle more types

+## Servers!

+There's a constant up to date server running on `178.62.94.185` on port `1234`, you can run this with the client built below.

 ## Requirements & Setup
 Run the "make_all.sh" script to install enet and build the binaries :)